hcw0/calculator/README.md

 # Calculator
-Calculator made using HTML, CSS, and JavaSCript
+Calculator made using HTML, CSS, and JavaScript